 If you are ready to complete the registration with us, here is the link to do so:

-Once the registration is completed you will receive a single page document for your Sole Proprietorship which will list the details as provided above along with the additional BIN number (Business Identifying Number) associated with your specific registration, the date of registration and expiry date.
-The Province of Ontario does not remind you of your registration expiry date so it is important to maintain this information for renewal purposes.
+Once the registration has been completed, you will receive a single-page document for Your Sole Proprietorship, which will list the details as provided above and the additional BIN number (Business Identifying Number) associated with your specific registration, the date of registration and expiry.
+The Province of Ontario does not remind you of your registration expiry date, so it is essential to maintain this information for renewal purposes.
 If you register with us, we will also keep the date for renewal and send you an email notice reminding you to renew.

 Ontario Business Central has been assisting thousands of individuals each year to register their Sole Proprietorships in Ontario.